wattsteve/pyspark-tutorial/README.md

 ### Install Anaconda Cluster on your client (laptop)

-Install Conda Cluster by running the following commands on your client machine.
+A license token can be obtained for Anaconda Cluster can contacting Continuum Analytics [at this link](http://continuum.io/anaconda-cluster).
+Once you have the token, Anaconda Cluster can be installed by running the following commands on your client machine.

 ```
 # TOKEN={ You will need to get this from Continuum Analytics }